Labiba102/Inertial-convolution/README.md

 ### Wall-clock time does not follow FLOPs

 Every inertial variant is slower than a plain convolution in wall-clock time.
 Forward passes on a batch of 64 take 0.77 ms for LeNet-3×3, versus 5.10 ms for Mod6 (≈6.6×) and 2.61 ms for the fused Mod8 (≈3.4×).
 Mod7, which does the same work with Python-level indexing and many small kernel launches, takes 63.7 ms (≈83×).
-Training epochs on 2× T4 show the same ordering: roughly 13 s for LeNet-3×3, 19–20 s for Mod6 and 15 s for Mod8.
+Training epochs on 2× T4 show the same ordering: roughly 13 s for LeNet-3×3 and 19–20 s for Mod6.
+Mod8's roughly 15 s is not a fair comparison, because its convolution layers have no backward pass (see [Mod8 and Mod9 accuracy](#mod8-and-mod9-accuracy)).
 A likely reason is that dense convolutions run on heavily optimised cuDNN kernels, whereas data-dependent branching with gather/scatter is harder to make fast on a GPU; we did not profile this.
 Fusing the work into one kernel (Mod8) recovers most of the overhead.
 The current kernel recomputes the divergence separately for every output channel, so there is clear room to improve it.
 The efficiency gains here are in parameters and operation count, not latency.

 ### Threshold and scale are not learned